kevinsea/Insight-Wiki-Stage/ReliableConnection and Cloud Databases.md

 	var strategy = new RetryStrategy();
 	var connection = new ReliableConnection<SqlConnection>(connectionString, strategy);

 For more advanced retry strategies, you could implement your own IRetryStrategy, but it's pretty complicated.

+## Integration with the Microsoft Enterprise Library Transient Fault Handling Application Block ##

+The Microsoft Enterprise Library team has a good Application Block that has a lot of options and works across SQL Azure, Azure Service Bus, Azure Storage and Azure Caching.
+This gives you consistent retry logic across the different types of resources.

+You can integrate the Application Block by adding an adapter between IRetryStrategy and the Application Block RetryManager class.